lhmet/readgrads/README.md

 This repo is a fork of
 <https://bitbucket.org/paulhiemstra/readgrads/src/default/> from Paul
 Hiemstra.

 The main changes made were to:

   - obtain data in a `data.frame` including dates.
+This improvement was made using the gridt.r script by Marcos Longo (@mpaiao)

   - allow importing binary files with specified extension (‘.gra’, ‘.bin’) (parameter `file.ext` in the `readGradsFile()` function)